Transfer learning-based MHC-II immunogenicity prediction for CD4+ T cell epitopes Learn more

 Binding affinity model (BAmodel): An LSTM trained on 107,008 binding measurements from NetMHCIIpan across 71 MHC-II molecules.
 Rather than using the final binding prediction, TLimmuno2 extracts intermediate features from this model's penultimate layer, capturing learned representations of peptide-MHC interaction patterns.

-Immunogenicity model: A second LSTM that takes three inputs — the BLOSUM62-encoded peptide, the encoded MHC pseudosequence, and the binding affinity features from stage one — and predicts the probability that the complex will elicit a T cell response.
+Immunogenicity model: A second LSTM that takes three inputs — the BLOSUM62-encoded peptide, the encoded MHC pseudosequence, and the binding affinity features from stage one — and returns a continuous immunogenicity prediction score.

 Both peptides and MHC pseudosequences are encoded using the BLOSUM62 substitution matrix, which captures biochemical similarity between amino acids.
 Peptides are padded to 21 residues and MHC pseudosequences to 34 residues, producing fixed-size matrices that the LSTM layers can process.

 Raw immunogenicity scores lack context without a reference distribution.
-When percentile ranking is enabled, TLimmuno2 scores approximately 90,000 random human peptides (sampled across lengths 13–21) against the same HLA allele and reports where the query peptide falls in that distribution.
-A percentile rank of 0.95 means the peptide scores higher than 95% of background peptides for that allele.
+TLimmuno2 scores approximately 90,000 random human peptides (sampled across lengths 13–21) against the same HLA allele and reports where the query peptide falls in that distribution.
+Lower Rank values are stronger: a value near 0 means the query is near the high-scoring end of the background distribution, while a value near 1 means it is near the low-scoring end.

 ProteinIQ provides cloud-hosted access to the native TLimmuno2 model and pseudosequence table.
 The current published dataset contains 5,640 allele keys spanning human DRB and HLA-DP entries plus mouse H-2 and bovine BoLA alleles.
 No installation or Python environment required.